 How do I know if I clench my teeth?

 Unless you do it consciously, only your partner or your dentist may be able to tell if you clench or grind your teeth, although sometimes it may go untreated for a long period of time.
-Some of the symptoms include:
+During our Eyes & Smiles Finchley Clinic consultation, we will check through some of the key symptoms with you, which include: